olivettiscuoladigitale/epub3-creator/README.md

 This method accepts a string params: nameFile, add it for custom name. `epubCreator.download("mybook.epub"); `

 # Get epub without download
-Create epub on the fly and read it with your favourite reader.
+Create epub on the fly and read it with your favourite reader. there are some methods:

+- blobUrl -> generate a blob url.
+- asBase64 -> generate a base64 of epub zip.
+- asArrayBuffer -> generate a buffer for on the fly reading.

 			var epubCreator = new EpubCreator();
 			...
 			// es6
-			epubCreator.blobUrl().then(
+			epubCreator.asArrayBuffer().then(
 			(content) => console.log(content),
 			(err) => console.log(err));
 			// es5
-			epubCreator.blobUrl().then(
+			epubCreator.asArrayBuffer().then(
 			function (content) {
 				// this is the blob url content, send it to your epub reader console.log(content) ;